 On October 29, 2012, Superstorm Sandy hit the New York metropolitan region.
 The storm caused widespread damage to the region, including substantial damage in the County to private homes, schools and County and local government infrastructure.
-The County continues to work with the private sector, utility companies, and other governmental units, including federal, State and local governments, to assure a full and safe restoration and recovery.
-The County expects to secure substantial federal assistance, including reimbursement of certain storm-related costs and losses, from FEMA and other federal agencies.
+The County continues to work with the private sector, utility companies, and other governmental units, including federal, State and local governments, to ensure a full recovery.
+The County has secured substantial federal assistance, including reimbursement of certain storm-related costs and losses, from FEMA and other federal agencies.
 On January 29, 2013, President Obama signed legislation providing supplemental appropriations of approximately \$50.5 billion to fund Superstorm Sandy recovery efforts.
-In accordance with President Obama's May 23, 2013 order, eligible Superstorm Sandy expenses will qualify for 90% federal reimbursement.
+In accordance with President Obama's May 23, 2013 order, eligible Superstorm Sandy expenses will qualify for 90% federal reimbursement from FEMA.

 The County and its municipal governments are continuing to incur costs related to the damage sustained by the storm.
 Principally, these costs are related to the ongoing permanent repairs.
 The County is working with FEMA and the State to tabulate the associated costs of these repairs as well as finalize the eligible costs of the storm preparation, evacuation and other emergency response and clean-up activities.
+To date, the County has received approvals from FEMA totaling over \$1.0 billion for disaster related activities and projects.
+The federal commitment is expected to continue to grow as FEMA is reviewing claims related to the storm and obligating funds upon approval of those claims.
+The 10% non-federal share will be funded from the State's Community Development Block Grant Disaster Recovery ("CDBG-DR") Program allocation, as noted in the New York State Action Plan, dated April 2013, and reaffirmed by Governor Cuomo in July 2014.
+The County is participating in this Local Match program administered by the Governor's Office of Storm Recovery and, to date, has received \$16.8 million from the program.

-The single largest disaster-related project involves the restoration, repair and mitigation of the Bay Park Sewer Treatment Plant and related systems.
+The County's largest disaster-related project (included in the amount noted above) is the permanent repair and mitigation of the Bay Park Sewer Treatment Plant and its related systems.
 Storm-related damages shut down the plant for several days.
-While the plant operations were quickly restored and waste treatment was within permitted levels in less than two months, the long-term repairs including hardening of the facility and other mitigation measures will take several years to complete.
-In January 2014, FEMA and the State committed to provide \$830 million to the repair and mitigation of the plant.
+While the plant operations were quickly restored and waste treatment was within permitted levels in less than two months, the long-term repairs, which include building an earthen berm around the plant and other mitigation measures, will take several years to complete.
+On September 18, 2014, FEMA awarded \$729.7 million (90%) toward the total cost of \$810.7 million for the permanent repairs and mitigation measures.
+The remaining \$81.1 million (10%) is being provided through the State's CDBG-DR Program allocation, along with an additional \$20.0 million for needed electrical upgrades to the plant.